tier4/awkernel/mdbook/src/internal/PCIe.md

 ## Enumerating PCI Buses

-These functions which follows are to check every device on PCIe bus.
+The following functions are used to check every device on the PCIe bus.

 ### check_bus

-32 devices on a PCIe bus are checked in [`check_bus`:awkernel/awkernel_drivers/src/pcie.rs](https://github.com/tier4/awkernel/blob/main/awkernel_drivers/src/pcie.rs) as follows.
+Check thirty-two devices on the PCIe bus.

 ```rust
 #[inline]